YozhEzhi/reduxstagram/readme.md

 ## Running

-First `npm install` to grab all the necessary dependencies.
+First `npm i` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:8080> in your browser.